Cerys Overington (Sandcastles Play Therapy & Counselling Service)

 Hello and welcome!

-I am an independent Counsellor and Play Therapist providing emotional and psychological support across Whitby, Scarborough, Guisborough & Redcar.
+I am an independent person-centred Counsellor and Play Therapist providing emotional and psychological support across Whitby, Scarborough, Guisborough & Redcar.
 I also work in partnership with schools, Local Authorities and Adoption Services to promote emotional well-being and healing from traumatic and distressing experiences.

-In association with consulting agencies, I therapeutically support adults, children and young people across North Yorkshire who have been victims of crime (vetting approved by North Yorkshire Police) and also children and young people impacted by traumatic bereavement such as homicide.
-Through my work with The Russ Devereux Headlight Project, I work as part of a team to offer my therapeutic services to support children and young people impacted by suicide.
+In association with consulting agencies, I offer support to adults, children and young people across North Yorkshire who have been victims of crime (vetting approved by North Yorkshire Police) and also children and young people impacted by traumatic bereavement such as homicide.
+Through my work with The Headlight Project, I work as part of a team to offer my therapeutic services to support children and young people impacted by suicide.
 I am an Approved Provider of services for Adoption Tees Valley and One Adoption.

 COVID-19 - With social distancing restrictions in place, I am now using Zoom/MS Teams to support Play Therapy/Counselling clients who I am unable to meet with face-to-face.

 I offer support to people with difficulties such as; abuse, sexual exploitation, anxiety, young carers, loss and bereavement, low mood, attachment difficulties, trauma, relationship difficulties and low self-esteem.

 By using an integrative psychological therapy approach, I tailor support to meet the needs of each individual client.
 I believe it is important to adapt to individual needs and therefore implement regular reviews to help guide the therapy plan we develop.
 Through my additional training in TraumaPlay, Filial Therapy and Child-Parent Relationship Therapy (CPRT), I value the importance of attachment-focused interventions in empowering families to make the necessary changes in their lives and enabling them to heal.